Dayzpd/CUDA-Neural-Network/README.md

 run into problems this may change slightly.

 ### Components
-- Network (inherits from doubly linked list)
+- Network
-- Layers
+  - Actions:
-  - Input Layer (in progress)
+    - Constructs layers of Neurons
-  - Fully Connected Layer (in progress)
+    - Trains network once network layout is constructed
-  - Output Layer (in progress)
+  - Supply these for instantiation:
-- Neurons (inherits from matrix)
+    - Input size
-- Activation Function
+    - Learning rate
-  - Fast Sigmoid (Approximates Sigmoid function)
+    - Output classes
-  - Leaky ReLU
+    - Loss Function strategy (e.g. Binary Cross Entropy, Hinge, Mean Squared, Multi Class Cross Entropy)
-  - ReLU
+    - Optimize Function strategy (e.g. Gradient Descent)
-  - TanH
+  - Before training, construct layers in order of how you would like
-- Loss Function (undetermined)
+    - Layers, from the perspective of the network, are Neurons objects

-### Putting the Puzzle Pieces Together
+    - Neurons
-A network needs and an input layer, output layer, and whatever hidden layers that the user specifies (Fully Connected, Convolutional, Pooling).
-Layers are added to the network using a [factory method](https://en.wikipedia.org/wiki/Factory_method_pattern) inside the Network class.
-In order to build any given layer, you must supply it with the numbers of neurons it should have, and the activation function it should use (activation function is not applicable for input layers).
-Layers must be added to the network in proper order (i.e. input layer -> hidden layer(s) -> output layer).
+      - the numbers of neurons it should have

-As for selecting activation functions, this seems to me to be a case wherein static polymorphism rears its head.
-Since the
+      - activation function strategy (e.g. Fast Sigmoid, Leaky ReLU, ReLU, TanH)

-### Flow of Network Creation
+      - layer strategy (e.g. Convolutional, Fully Connected, Pooling, Output)